ANALYTICS SOLUTIONS2025-12-30

 Before the meeting, ask Alexa to help you find an open conference room.
 Just ran out of stationery?
 Ask Alexa to order fresh supplies.

 This is all early-stage.
 The more sophisticated versions of digital assistants being released will obviously be tasked to go way beyond such mundane “human” tasks.
-Your in-house data analyst can just use an API to convert all Predictive Analytics content into voice.
+Your in-house data analyst can use an API to convert all Predictive Analytics content into Voice.
 This means your Brand Strategy team does not have to look at complicated dashboards.
 All it needs is to ask the digital assistant verbal questions, and the reply will be in Voice.

 I leave you with this thought…..